marp-team/marpit/docs/introduction.md

 ### [:triangular_ruler: Inline SVG slide <i>(Experimental)</i>](/inline-svg) {docsify-ignore}

 Optionally `<svg>` element can use as the container of each slide page.
 It can be realized the pixel-perfect scaling of the slide only by CSS, so handling slides in integrated apps become simplified.
-The isolated HTML space made by `<foreignObject>` can provide [_advanced backgrounds_](/image-syntax#advanced-backgrounds) for the slide with keeping the original Markdown DOM structure.
+The isolated layer made by `<foreignObject>` can provide [_advanced backgrounds_](/image-syntax#advanced-backgrounds) for the slide with keeping the original Markdown DOM structure.

 ?> We not provide any themes because Marpit is just a framework.
 You can use [@marp-team/marp-core][marp-core] if you want.
 It has the official themes, and practical features extended from Marpit.